StrickTechnologies/Strick.PlusCon/docs/grid.md

 The `HasCells` property returns a boolean indicating whether or not the row has any cells (i.e. whether or not the grid has any columns).
 If a column is added to the grid, cells are automatically added to each row.
 If a column is removed from the grid, the corresponding cell is automatically removed from each row.
+*The `Cells` sequence is readonly -- to add columns to a grid, use the `Columns` collection of the `Grid` object.*

 The styling for a row's cells can be set through its `CellStyle` and `ContentStyle` properties.
 Setting these styles will override the styles inherited from the column or grid.